-The following sustainable building guidelines do not encompass all the design considerations and features necessary to meet UBC's LEED Gold requirements (see Section 2.1.c).
-However, they are singled out here as those items to be considered early in the design process in order to improve energy performance and building comfort in the most cost effective way.
+The following sustainable building guidelines are singled out here as those items to be considered early in the design process in order to improve energy performance and building comfort in the most cost effective way.

 - a.
-Passive Design Passive design strategies have significant potential to decrease energy use in buildings and to improve users' comfort.
+Passive Design Passive design strategies have significant potential to decrease energy use in buildings and to improve users' comfort in the current and future climate.
 An integrated design process is critical to ensure that the passive design strategies are considered at the appropriate time and in the appropriate sequence and combination. - i.
 Buildings are to be deigned with a high performance envelope that is air tight, minimizes thermal bridging and provides a high level of thermal comfort for inhabitants (through minimizing temperature difference between internal surfaces and space temperature settings). - ii.
 Buildings are to be designed to harness solar radiation and to take advantage of internal heat loads.
 Buildings with a well insulated envelope shall be oriented to maximize solar gain in winter and to minimize solar gain in summer in order to benefit from passive heating strategies. - iii.
 Buildings are to be designed to use the surrounding naturally occurring air flow patterns to facilitate passive ventilation.
 Buildings shall be shaped and designed to maximize the effectiveness of these flows in providing fresh air to building occupants. - iv.
 Buildings are to be designed to maximize passive cooling strategies by preventing unwanted solar gain with shading, storing heat in thermal mass and using passive outdoor cool air for passive ventilation. - v.
 Buildings are to optimize daylight and views for occupants.
 While recognizing the positive effects of connecting occupants to the outdoors and providing daylight; projects shall balance this objective with controlling unwanted solar gain and glare and maximizing envelope performance. - b.
 Orientation Considering and appropriately responding to orientation is a fundamental and very effective way to provide comfortable, low energy buildings. - i.
 Buildings are to consider the appropriate glazing response according to façade orientation.
 East and west elevations shall minimize un-shaded windows, particularly the west elevation which contributes to significant undesirable afternoon and evening solar gain. - ii.
 Buildings with extensive glazing on any given façade are to consider strategies such as high performance glazing, shading devices or buffer spaces to improve thermal comfort and to reduce energy use associated with glazing.